 Metro areas with the highest growth in demand for production labor

 Looking at unique postings isolated from other factors can be misleading, as larger markets will naturally have more postings.
-Therefore, Site Selection Group measured the growth in unique production postings from the past 12 months (March 2018-February 2019) compared to the preceding 12 months among top U.S. metro areas.
+Therefore, Site Selection Group measured the growth in unique production postings from the past 12 months (March 2019-February 2020) compared to the preceding 12 months among top U.S. metro areas.
+To prevent small market outliers, this analysis filters out those markets with less than 10,000 people employed in production occupations.
 The chart below displays those metros with the highest demand growth.

 |Metro Area||Growth in Demand|

-The growth in demand for production workers in geographically diverse, with markets all over the country experiencing high year-over-year growth.
+The growth in demand for production workers is geographically diverse, with markets all over the country experiencing high year-over-year growth.

 Geographic trends in postings intensity

 After identifying a market of interest, it can be very useful to further segment the market, particularly when examining mega-markets where one side of the market can offer distinct advantages over another.
 The interactive map below displays counties with lower posting intensity in green, and relatively higher postings intensity in red.